 An alternative to conducting the proposed activities is the "No Action" alternative, i.e., do not issue an IHA and do not conduct the research operations.
-If the research is not conducted, the "No Action" alternative would result in no disturbance to marine mammals attributable to the proposed activities.
-The proposed seismic survey will collect seismic reflection and refraction profiles to be used to delineate the U.S. ECS in the Gulf of Alaska.
-Under the "No Action" alternative, this valuable scientific and political information would not become available.
+If the research is not conducted, the "No Action" alternative would result in no disturbance to marine mammals due to the proposed activities.